Olinda: History

 Olinda was the capital of the Portuguese hereditary captaincy of Pernambuco, but was burned by Dutch invaders.
 The Portuguese built their town on the hill, for practical purposes (eg, sewers) and to make it easier to defend.
 In the 17th century the Kingdom of Portugal was united with Spain (the 1580-1640 Iberian Union).
 Taking advantage of this period of Portuguese weakness, the area around Olinda and Recife was occupied by the Dutch who gained access to the Portuguese sugarcane plantations.
 John Maurice, Prince of Nassau-Siegen was appointed as the governor of the Dutch possessions in Brazil in 1637 by the Dutch West India Company on recommendation of Frederick Henry.
 He landed at Recife, the port of Pernambuco and the chief stronghold of the Dutch, in January 1637.
 By a series of successful expeditions, he gradually extended the Dutch possessions from Sergipe on the south to São Luís de Maranhão in the north.
 He likewise conquered the Portuguese possessions of Saint George del Mina, Saint Thomas, and Luanda, Angola, on the west coast of Africa.
 After the dissolution of the Iberian Union in 1640, Portugal would reestablish its authority over the lost territories of the Portuguese Empire, including the former Dutch Brazil.
 Sugarcane plantation slavery would continue to be a source of wealth in Olinda until the Lei Áurea ("Golden Law") abolished slavery in an independent Brazil in 1888.

 Olinda declined in importance after the Dutch invasion.
 Recife became the capital of Pernambuco in 1827, and Olinda is part of the greater Recife metropolitan area.
 Due to the historic position of the city, its cathedral, a World Heritage Site, called São Salvador do Mundo, remains the primary seat of the Roman Catholic Archdiocese of Olinda and Recife, with a co-cathedral in Recife.
 Olinda also has a Minor Basilica, again a World Heritage Site (Minor): Basílica Abacial do Mosteiro de São Bento de Olinda.

 Besides its natural beauty, Olinda is also one of Brazil's main cultural centers: in 1982 it was declared a World Heritage Site by UNESCO.
 The city relives the magnificence of the past every year during the large Carnival, to the rhythms of frevo, maracatu and other northeast music and dances.

+The current mayor is Mirella Almeida; she succeeded Lupércio do Nascimento as mayor in 2025.